The Life and Death of Peter Sellers: Plot

-Peter receives a call from Peg, who tells Peter that she is in the hospital and that she needs to see him.
-However, Peter pretends to be called away and hangs up.
-The fourth narrative change is Peter becoming Peg, who defends Peter's behaviour, just as the real Peg always did.
+Sellers receives a call from Peg, who tells Sellers that she is in the hospital and that she needs to see him.
+Sellers pretends to be called away and hangs up.
+The fourth narrative change is Sellers becoming Peg, who defends Sellers' behaviour, just as the real Peg always did.
 As Peg, he climbs into a coffin before reverting to himself.
-Peter is distraught at Peg's funeral and Britt tries to comfort him, but he instead cries on his first wife Anne's shoulder.
-When they get home, Peter antagonises Britt while she is trying to comfort him.
-A physical fight ensues and Britt smashes a picture of Peg over Peter's head.
-She leaves for good, taking their daughter with her, and Peter is alone with his thoughts, triggering a psychedelic sequence that swiftly takes Peter through the 70s.
+At Peg's funeral Ekland tries to comfort Sellers, but he instead cries on his first wife Anne's shoulder.
+When they get home, Sellers antagonises Ekland while she tries to comfort him.
+A physical fight ensues and Ekland smashes a picture of Peg over Sellers' head.
+She leaves for good, taking their daughter with her, and Sellers is alone with his thoughts, triggering a psychedelic sequence that swiftly takes Sellers through the 1970s.

-During one of their sessions, Woodruff listens to Peter talk about his obsession with Being There, a book Peter loves so much that he wants it to be his next film.
-However, Woodruff uses the spirit of Peg to persuade Peter to instead make The Pink Panther Strikes Again and a superstitious Peter relents.
-At the screening for the film, a drunken Peter gives a speech which becomes more and more uninhibited until he abruptly leaves.
-Watching his home movies alone, Peter gets a voicemail from his now adult son Michael, who wishes him well with his new pacemaker.
-Once the recording ends, Peter looks to the table beside him and opens the script for Revenge of the Pink Panther.
-In costume as the "old salty Swedish sea dog", Peter collapses in his trailer while an unaware Blake bangs at his door.
-The fifth and final transformation is Peter into Blake Edwards, who tells us what it is like to work with the "difficult" but "mesmerising" Peter Sellers.
+During one of their sessions, Woodruff listens to Sellers talk about his obsession with Being There, a book Sellers loves so much that he wants it to be his next film.
+Woodruff uses the spirit of Peg to persuade Sellers to instead make The Pink Panther Strikes Again and a superstitious Sellers relents.
+At the screening for the film, a drunken Sellers gives a speech which becomes more and more uninhibited until he abruptly leaves.
+Watching his home movies alone, Sellers gets a voicemail from his now adult son Michael, who wishes him well with his new pacemaker.
+Once the recording ends, Sellers looks to the table beside him and opens the script for Revenge of the Pink Panther.
+In costume as the "old salty Swedish sea dog", Sellers collapses in his trailer while an unaware Edwards bangs at his door.
+The fifth and final transformation is Sellers into Blake Edwards, who tells us what it is like to work with the "difficult" but "mesmerising" Peter Sellers.

-The only project Peter never gave up on was Being There.
-Scenes of Peter carefully constructing the main character in his home are interspersed with him destroying his memorabilia, including some of his home movies.
-Peter is exasperated that he can not find the look of Chance but meditates on the memory of his lowly father and bases the look on him.
+Sellers continues his efforts to make Being There.
+Scenes of Sellers carefully constructing the main character in his home are interspersed with him destroying his memorabilia, including some of his home movies.
+He is exasperated that he cannot find the look of Chance but meditates on the memory of his lowly father and bases the look on him.

-Peter quietly rewatches scenes from Being There, proud of something he made.
-A tired and visibly prematurely aging Peter walks through the Swiss snow to meet with Blake Edwards, who has the script for The Romance of the Pink Panther.
-Instead of entering, Peter hesitates and watches through the window, eventually turning to stand motionless under a streetlight.
-Blake comes out, confused to find Peter standing perfectly still.
-They do not share a word and Blake kisses Peter on the cheek, eventually leaving him alone.
+Sellers quietly rewatches scenes from Being There, proud of something he made.
+A tired and visibly aged Sellers walks through the Swiss snow to meet with Blake Edwards, who has the script for The Romance of the Pink Panther.
+Instead of entering, Sellers hesitates and watches through the window, eventually turning to stand motionless under a streetlight.
+Edwards comes out, confused to find Sellers standing perfectly still.
+They do not share a word and Edwards kisses Sellers on the cheek, eventually leaving him alone.
 Facts about the final years of Sellers' life are shown over the motionless Peter in the snow.